 Legal Advice Centre

-Volunteering at the Legal Advice Centre is a great way to not only develop your practical legal skills, but also show future employers your commitment to the legal profession and social responsibility, which can really make you stand out when applying for jobs.
+Volunteering at the Legal Advice Centre is a great way to not only develop your practical legal skills but also show future employers your commitment to the legal profession and social responsibility, which can really make you stand out when applying for jobs.

 Regular clinics are held in the following areas of the law:

-- Landlord and tenant law
+- landlord and tenant law;

-If there is a particular area you are interested in developing further, you can volunteer for relevant clinics to further develop your specific knowledge.
+If there is a particular area you are interested in developing further, you can volunteer for relevant clinics to further develop your knowledge.

 About the Centre

-Work at the Centre is sponsored by Linklaters, and Clyde & Co solicitors.
-We have over 100 solicitors and local barristers on our rota, and are further assisted by the Manchester Law Society and the Northern Bar Circuit.
+Work at the Centre is sponsored by Linklaters, Eversheds and Clyde & Co solicitors.
+We have more than 100 solicitors and local barristers on our rota.
 We are also a Clinic of LawWorks, the national charity for pro bono legal advice.

 Our work has been awarded the Advice Quality Standard quality mark for an advice service.